 Prescribing the correct modality, frequency, and intensity of physical activity is a core component of health management and injury rehabilitation.
 With a background in clinical exercise research, Joel has the ability to tailor and adapt exercise programs to the specific needs and goals of the individual client.

 Although he has played Queen’s Gael’s varsity soccer, he has hung up his competitive cleats to focus on his second passion of health management through exercise.
 During the summer months you can find Joel on the soccer pitch, enjoying the high winds of Kingston on the lake windsurfing, or riding his bike around the various paths the city has to offer.

 Sam grew up in Kingston and recently graduated from Queen’s University with an undergraduate degree in kinesiology.
 Sam is currently taking a year off from her studies to gain more experience in a clinical setting and is excited to be joining the Right Move Physiotherapy team!
-With her background in kinesiology, Sam brings valuable knowledge to the administrative team.
+As a newly Registered Kinesiologist, Sam brings valuable knowledge to the administrative team.

 Beyond the clinic, Sam enjoys volunteering her time to help members of her community attain activities of daily living and guide individuals through tailored exercise programs.
 Sam hopes to pursue a Master of Occupational Therapy or Physical Therapy in the near future.
 Sam has also played a plethora of sports growing up, but she found her love for fast pitch early on.
 Sam played for the Kingston softball team before she moved up to the competitive league and played her remaining years for the Napanee Express team.
 Although Sam has since stopped playing ball, she can always be found working out at the gym or going for hikes with her silver lab Storm during her free time.